RyuKaSa/GL_UGE_Project/note.md

  - Uses a more “realistic” illumination model (e.g., Phong). ✅
  - At least one textured object. ✅
  - At least two lights (one movable), ✅
- - Lights affecting only Room 1. ❌
+ - Lights affecting only Room 1. ✅
  - Contains the animated object. ✅
- - One light can be switched on/off. ❌
+ - One light can be switched on/off. ✅

 ## Room 2:

  - Uses a different illumination model (can be simpler). ✅
  - Must have at least one surface with transparency or mirror. ✅ (transparency, no mirror)
- - Lights (if any) affect only Room 2. ❌
+ - Lights affect only Room 2. ✅

 ## Bonus: